chenglinli/chemical_mutagenesis/README.md

 ## Part II: Examples of applying the scripts to VCF files.

 **1. The reference files**
-There are six reference files providing essential information for annotating variants.
-The reference files have to be placed in a given folder.
+There are six reference files providing essential information for annotating variants (download the `Reference_files.zip`).

 * gene_09-26-2015.txt
 This file provides the gene model.
 It looks like this: